What’s the difference between Ready to Wear, Made to Measure and Bespoke?

 While the term ‘ready to wear’ or ‘off the peg’ would generally refer to mass-produced clothing, I utilise my fabric offcuts that would normally go to waste to create items.

-The stock I have fluctuates, as does the style, and each piece is a one-of-a-kind, unrepeatable, and available as such.
+The stock I have fluctuates, as does the style; each piece is a one-of-a-kind, unrepeatable, and available as such.

 Made to Measure

-The made-to-measure garments are made based on standardised patterns and adjusted after purchase by a tailor.
-This would mean sleeve and hem length.
+The made-to-measure garments are made based on standardised patterns and adjusted after purchase by myself according to the measurements you provide and each piece is made to order.

 Bespoke